AndieWill510/tinydoor/Options/093-tune-prune-ground-shape.md

 Pick one verb.

-Only one.

 Tune:

-Lower one sensory input or feed one needed input.
+> Lower one sensory input or feed one needed input.

 Prune:

-Remove, shorten, or postpone one spoon-taking exposure.
+> Remove, shorten, or postpone one spoon-taking exposure.

 Ground:

-Use one thing that brings the body back: floor, breath, texture, weight, water, nature, movement, stillness.
+> Use one thing that brings the body back: floor, breath, texture, weight, water, nature, movement, stillness.

 Shape:

-Ask what structure would help next time: agenda, break, quiet room, written instructions, fewer transitions, different timing, safer people.
+> Ask what structure would help next time: agenda, break, quiet room, written instructions, fewer transitions, different timing, safer people.

 Do not redesign the whole life tonight.